e-zk/site/index.md

 # Welcome

 I'm Zak.
 Computer science student, open source advocate, and lover of all things Unix and Unix-like.
-I blog about *nix, BSD, books I am reading, and anything I feel like really.
+I blog about *nix, security, books, and anything I feel like really.
 You can subscrible to my blog's RSS feed [here](/rss.xml).

 Welcome to my personal spot in cyberspace and enjoy your stay!